opconWizard/opcon-docs/docs/server-programs/network-communications.md

 If TLS client authentication is used, the LSAM must similarly be able to authenticate the SMANetCom certificate.
-The matching certificate or the root certificate must be stored as documented for the LSAM\'s host platform.
+The matching certificate or the root certificate must be stored as documented for the LSAM's host platform.

 SMA Technologies documentation for each LSAM will provide guidelines for configuring the LSAM options that control TLS